mbtproject/mbt/doc/mbt_describe_head.md

-## mbt describe commit
+## mbt describe head

-Describes the manifest of a specified commit
+Describes the manifest for the branch pointed at head

 ### Synopsis

-Describes the manifest of a specified commit
+Describes the manifest for the branch pointed at head

-Displays all modules as of the specified commit.
+Displays all modules as of the tip of the branch pointed at head.

-Commit SHA must be the complete 40 character SHA1 string.

 ```
-mbt describe commit <sha> [flags]
+mbt describe head [flags]
 ```

 ### Options

 ```
-  -h, --help   help for commit
+  -h, --help   help for head
 ```

 ### Options inherited from parent commands